Susmita-Dey/CodeOpsEditor/README.md

 Some of them are listed below.
 - Adding new languages
 - Reduce compilation time
-- Adding proper E2E testing feature
+- Adding proper **E2E** testing feature
 - Updating the UI to make it more beautiful
-- Provide more security to routing and authentication
-- Add Google and GitHub OAuth features
+- Add **Google** and **GitHub OAuth** features
-- CI/CD workflow
+- An End-to-End CI/CD Workflow with the following tasks:
+  - Listen to any code commit/push
+  - Build a new docker and push to DockerHub
+  - Deply the new release on **NAPPTIVE**

 ## 👨‍💻 How to run the application locally?
-- Fork and clone this repo.
-For more info checkout https://github.com/Susmita-Dey/CodeOpsEditor/blob/main/CONTRIBUTING
+- Be sure to follow the [CONTRIBUTING guide](https://github.com/Susmita-Dey/CodeOpsEditor/blob/main/CONTRIBUTING.md) to know more about setting & configuring the application!

 ## 🙌 Team